SongulSYTRK/Object_Oriented_Programming/README.md

 ## Object_Oriented_Programming

 ## What is OOP (Object-Oriented Programming)?
-<br> We can created  our object we need  into application .We defined the object into class .
+Object-oriented programming (OOP) is the core ingredient of the .NET framework.
+We can created  our object we need  into application .We defined the object into class .
 We dont write again and again through OOP .We create an object from the object ptototype (instance)
+  **Object**
+Object is a collection of number of entities.
+Objects take up space in the memory.
+Objects are instances of classes.
+When a program is executed , the objects interact by sending messages to one another.
+Each object contain data and code to manipulate the data.
+Objects can interact without having know details of each others data or code.

 ## What are the benefits of oop?
 <br> 1-Classes are created once